Wyvi/nr-model/README.md

 `aa.bb.0`.
 Afterward, execute the `build.sh` script to ensure that everything builds correctly.

-Push your changes to GitHub, and mark the branch as the default branch.
+Push your changes to GitHub, then mark the branch as the default branch.
 Then create a new GitHub release.